mattldawson/dts/docs/index.md

-The Data Transfer Service (DTS) is a web service that handles requests for file transfers between participating organizations interested in exchanging biological and bioinformatical data.
+The Data Transfer Service (DTS) is a web service that handles requests for file transfers between participating organizations interested in exchanging data.
 The DTS coordinates provides a single point of access for these organizations, allowing an end user or another service to

 * search for datasets / files within any participating organization based on criteria specified in an [ElasticSearch](https://www.elastic.co/elasticsearch/)